 - I. BUSINESS MEETINGS - A. ANNUAL BUSINESS MEETING.
-The section shall conduct a business meeting at each annual meeting of the Academy.
-At the annual section business meeting the quorum shall consist of twenty-five (25) percent of the total number of Jurisprudence Section members who are eligible to vote registered at the annual Academy meeting. - B. SPECIAL SECTION BUSINESS MEETINGS.
-If it is necessary to conduct a special section business meeting not in conjunction with the annual Academy meeting, the chair or secretary, with the concurrence of the section's Board representative, and after consultation with the AAFS staff concerning logistics, may call for a meeting to be conducted over an electronic platform.
+The section shall conduct a business meeting at each AAFS Annual Conference.
+At the annual section business meeting the quorum shall consist of twenty-five (25) percent of the total number of Jurisprudence Section members who are eligible to vote registered at the AAFS Annual Conference. - B. SPECIAL SECTION BUSINESS MEETINGS.
+If it is necessary to conduct a special section business meeting not in conjunction with the AAFS Annual Conference, the chair or secretary, with the concurrence of the section's Board representative, and after consultation with the AAFS staff concerning logistics, may call for a meeting to be conducted over an electronic platform.
 A quorum for such meetings shall consist of fifteen (15) percent of the total number of Jurisprudence Section members who are eligible to vote.
-Special section meetings are limited to filling officer vacancies occurring outside of AAFS annual meetings and for other extraordinary purposes.
+Special section meetings are limited to filling officer vacancies occurring outside of AAFS Annual Conferences and for other extraordinary purposes.